UCLA-MDSH/ucla-mdsh.github.io/_posts/students/2022-09-08-admittedstudents.md

 ## Parking

 The closest parking lot is parking structure 8.
 It is located at [555 Westwood Plaza Los Angeles, CA 90095](https://map.ucla.edu/?id=83929&k=false).
 You will need to purchase a daily permit at the parking pay station on the top floor or through the ParkMobile app.
-The daily parking rate is $14.00 per day.

 For more information, visit [here](https://transportation.ucla.edu/campus-parking/visitors) under the tab “How to Pay”.